Utah Highway Patrol: Memorial crosses

-Rogue officers

-Ernest Wilcock

-A former officer from Salt Lake City was convicted of two first-degree counts of rape, two first-degree counts of aggravated kidnapping, one second-degree count of attempted rape and a third-degree felony count of aggravated assault on February 13, 1987.
-The attempted rape and aggravated assault charges stem from a Feb 8 incident in which Wilcock allegedly demanded sexual favors from Amy Schaefer, 20, of Holladay, in exchange for not citing her for public intoxication.
-He is accused of firing 13 shots at her when she drove away in his patrol car and called on the car's radio for help.
-He was found guilty of those charges and sentenced to 5 years in jail.

 Safe driving campaigns

 "1-877-JAIL-FON" was a phone number created by the Utah Highway Patrol that allowed people to practice the "one phone call" from jail if arrested for impaired driving.
 The intention was to get people thinking about the consequences of drinking and driving as well create an open a dialogue between friends.
 The program targeted the 21-30 age group.
 Callers selected to speak with a choice of persons who were unhappy about their predicament, and were educated about the consequences of drinking and driving in a humorous manner.
 The phone number is no longer available.